-Where appropriate, Indeed Ireland’s transfers of personal data of individuals in the EEA and Switzerland to jurisdictions outside the EEA and Switzerland are performed based on the European Commission’s standard contractual clauses.
+Where appropriate, Indeed Ireland’s transfers of Personal Data of individuals in the EEA, the United Kingdom, and Switzerland to jurisdictions outside the EEA, United Kingdom, and Switzerland are performed using lawful transfer mechanisms pursuant to GDPR.
+For example, transfers are typically based on the European Commission’s standard contractual clauses.
 These agreements also incorporate the protections and requirements provided for under Chapter V (and Article 28, where appropriate) of the GDPR.

 - Accountability for onward transfer

 - Recourse, enforcement, and liability

 Below is also a list of the Indeed U.S. entities or U.S. subsidiaries that adheres to the EU-U.S. DPF Principles:

 - HR Tech Investments LLC,

 - Prehire, Inc.,

 Indeed Inc’s business operations are aligned with the DPF Principles as further detailed below: